 - Space to install your lift and/or the shaft to house it

 - Phone line or active SIM card for the lifts emergency phone system.

-The most popular type of residential lifts are hydraulic elevators.
+The most popular type of residential lifts in Perth are hydraulic lifts.
 But regardless of design, the first step to getting your home elevator up and running is to build an elevator shaft to house your lift… or alternatively you can also purchase an engineered and certified glazed metal structure shaft with your lift.
 Residential lift options can be customised to your available space and made ultra-stylish with options like the Residential Royal and Round Panoramic Lift available.
 While very different in design, they actually work quite similarly.
 Here’s how these two popular designs work:

 Hydraulic elevators in a masonry shaft

 Hydraulic elevators are heavy-use home elevators that are safe, highly reliable and great for carrying heavy loads.
 Essentially, they work because a pump pushes oil into a hydraulic cylinder which has a piston inside.
 This pressure placed on the piston is what lifts the elevator car up.
 When the pressure is released by a downward descent the oil is pushed out of the piston, the pressure lowers and so does the lift.